TOPOFGR/react-intl-hooks/README.md

 ##### Options (optional)

-Object containing formating options for the list to be formatted.
+Object containing formatting options for the list to be formatted.
 Each property is **optional**.

 ```typescript
 {